The PLAUBEL Makina II Black finish

 made, Plaubel Makina ii Rangefinder medium format camera with a 10cm (100mm)

-f2.9 Anticomer lens system.
-This made in Germany camera has a great black
+f2.9 Anticomar lens system.
+This made in Germany camera has a great black finish

-finish with nickel metal accents offering a rangefinder, “sports finder” with
+with nickel metal accents offering a rangefinder, “sports finder” with parallax

 shoots to sheet film with its included holder too.